-- Events and blog posts are featured at the discretion of the editor.
-Featuring an event or blog post as an Editor's Pick does not imply endorsement of the opinions expressed by the event or blog post on the part of JewishBoston.com or its editor.
+- Events and blog posts are featured at the discretion of the editors.
+Featuring an event or blog post as an Editor's Pick does not imply endorsement of the opinions expressed by the event or blog post on the part of JewishBoston.com or its editors.

 5. See the Terms & Conditions if you want the details.